HayaaQutaishat/09-time-to-practice-starting-code/README.md

 ## React Router techniques used in this app:

 - Setting up React Router
-- Creating a basic routing setup
 - Navigating between different routes
 - Nested routes
 - URL query parameters
+- Access the dynamic parameters in the URL path of a route using useParams() hook